ClDaly2904/portfolio-project-1-html-css/docs/README.md

 - ### Nav bar
     - the navigation bar is a consistent feature across all pages of the site.
 It includes links to the Home Page, Meditation page, Yoga page and the Signup page.
 It is located at the top of each page and is 'sticky' so that the user can intuitively locate and use to easily navigate between pages across all devices no matter how far down their current page they are.
 The hover effect used allows the user to clearly define the links that they can click on with a transition effect (credited in Credits section).
 Additionally, the active class means that visitors to the site can easily work out which page they are currently on.
-    - The navigation bar appears horizonal for larger screen sizes, however for smaller screen sizes it appears vertically to keep its design elements.
+    - The navigation bar appears horizontal for larger screen sizes, however for smaller screen sizes it appears vertically to keep its design elements.
     - The navigation bar features the the large Release text at either the centre (for large screen sizes) or at the top (smaller screen sizes).
 This text was given key position and designed to stand out as it forms the logo for Release.
     - The links for meditation, yoga and contact all include relative icons to make their functions more easily recognised by users.
     ![Screenshot of large navigation bar](docs-images/large-nav-bar.png)
     ![Screenshot of small navigation bar](docs-images/small-nav-bar.png)

 - ### Hero Images
     - The large hero images serve to grab the user's attention and to set the tone of the site.
-They demonstrates the type of tranquility and peacefulness that can be found when practicing meditation and yoga and inspires the user to attain the same.
+They demonstrate the type of tranquility and peacefulness that can be found when practicing meditation and yoga and inspires the user to attain the same.
 The hero image on the Release homepage also contains a zoom animation for effect.
     ![Screenshot of hero image](docs-images/hero-img-screenshot.png)

 - ### Footer